He stares at nothing while he waits for another cup

-as she deftly pulls flour into egg yolks, stirs
+as she deftly pulls flour into egg yolk, stirs

 with her fingers and kneads the dough